 Our small but mighty CSA (community-supported agriculture) program supports us – financially, physically, and psychologically.
 Comprised mostly of family, friends, and neighbors, we welcome new folks each year.
 While the infusion of cash for supplies is helpful, we operate as a CSA because we love sharing the labor and fruits that brings.

-– Full membership for the 2018 season (16 weeks from May-September) is $350.
+– Full membership for the 2021 season (16 weeks) is $350.

 That’s just a little over $20 a week for hyper-local, organically grown produce.

-– Half shares are also available upon request with 8 bi-weekly pickups ($175).
+– Half shares are also available upon request with 8 bi-weekly pickups ($200).

 Our goal is to grow as much produce as we can and to have that consumed as fresh as possible.

-Here’s an idea of what we distribute throughout the season.
-I’m sure I’m forgetting something and bear in mind we are always trying new things.
+(NOTE: I’m sure I’m forgetting somethings and bear in mind we are always trying new things.)

 TONS OF GREENS!

-mustard, kale, chard, lettuces, choi
+mustard, kale, chard, lettuces, choi, spinach, herbs

 PLUS green onion, carrots, beets, radicchio, fennel, herbs

-tomatoes, peppers, potatoes, cut flowers, garlic scapes, squash, cucumbers, herbs, greens
+tomatoes, peppers, potatoes, cut flowers, garlic, onions,

-beans, squashes, tomatillos, tomatoes, garlic, peppers, beans,
+beans, tomatillos, tomatoes, garlic, peppers, beans,

-cucumbers, herbs, cut flowers, greens
+summer squash, potatoes, herbs, cut flowers, greens

-sweet potatoes, onions, tomatoes, tomatillos, peppers, beans, herbs, greens
+sweet potatoes, onions, tomatoes, tomatillos, peppers, beans,

 Contact Jodi Kushins at firstname.lastname@example.org for more information.